Helix

 of crossing and 'Z' / 'S' are sure tools

-, even if you put upside-down the vertical
+, even if you put upside-down the vertical orientation

 results